codefresh-io/docs.codefresh.io/_docs/runtime/managed-cluster.md

 ### Work with managed clusters
-Use the Topology or List runtime views to work with managed clusters.
+Work with managed clusters in hybrid or hosted runtimes in either the Topology or List runtime views.
 For information on runtime views, see [Runtime views]({{site.baseurl}}/docs/runtime/runtime-views).

 **Monitor cluster**
   View connection status for the managed cluster, and health and sync errors.
 Health and sync errors are flagged by the error notification in the toolbar, and visually flagged in the List and Topology views.